Introduction

 Types of rocky shores

-Some are flat and horizontal (Norah Head, Bateau Bay), some consist of boulders (Copacabana) and others are highly contorted and fractured with steeply dipping strata (Seal Rocks).
+Some are flat and horizontal (Norah Head12, Bateau Bay13), some consist of boulders (Copacabana14) and others are highly contorted and fractured with steeply dipping strata (Seal Rocks15).

 Google Earth